opentaps/open-climate-investing/README.md

 - `-s YYYY-MM-DD` to specify an optional start date, by default it will start at the earliest common date from the stocks and risk factors
 - `-e YYYY-MM-DD` to specify an optional end date, by default it will end at the latest common date from the stocks and risk factors
 - `-i N` for the regression interval in months (defaults to 60 months).
-- `-c FACTOR_NAME` to specify the BMG factor to use.
+- `-n FACTOR_NAME` to specify the BMG factor to use.
 If not specified, `DEFAULT` will be used.
 - `-h` to see all parameters available

 To calculate a BMG series and store it in the database: